Introducing the Social Diary: Why I made Poplar

 Although you can make this experience entirely your own, the real magic happens when someone reads your entry and thinks: Me too.

-• "Root" entries (bookmarking them) that speak to something true
+Bookmark the entries that speak to something true.

 You can build a little digital family out of people you’ve never met and might never meet.
 Sometimes it’s more than enough.